minershive/hiveon-kb/getting_started/start_oc.md

 _Editing the OC template_

+>Please note that you can use the most popular presets by going to the **Popular Presets** tab and finding the model of your GPU.

 ### Overclocking Nvidia GPUs
 Before changing any settings you can run the `nvidia-smi` command to find out your current GPU settings.
 To do this remotely from your dashboard, go to your worker and click the **Run Command** button in the toolbar at the top of the screen.